What is Digital Signature for corporations and why is it needed?

-1. If you are a member of the Board of Directors and have a Poder Generalisimo for the corporation and are authorized to do so, you can grant a power of attorney by personally appearing before a Notary Public in Costa Rica and doing so.
+1. You can grant a power of attorney by personally appearing before a Notary Public in Costa Rica if you are a member of the Board of Directors and have a Poder Generalisimo for the corporation and are authorized to do so.

 2. The shareholders of a corporation can convene a shareholder meeting and log into the minutes’ book of the corporation.
-They can then grant a Power of Attorney which is then presented to a Notary Public for protocolization.
+They can then grant a Power of Attorney.
+The shareholders then present the power of attorney to a Notary Public for protocolization.

 3. The shareholders can grant a Proxy (Carta Poder) to any third party to convene a shareholder meeting on their behalf and log it into the shareholder minutes book of the corporation to grant a Power of Attorney.
-The Notary Public then does a protocolization of the minutes of the meeting.
+In addition, the Notary Public does a protocolization of the minutes of the meeting.

 To draft a Power of Attorney you need to contact an Attorney / Notary Public.
 You need to sign that document in the physical presence of that Notary who will then hand you an extract of it.
-A Special Power of Attorney is limited to a specific act or acts, therefore it can be limited specifically to register the shareholders.
+A Special Power of Attorney limits to a specific act or acts.
+Therefore, it limits specifically the registration of the shareholders.

-The requirement to register shareholders has been pushed back to September.
-Part of that delay has been to allow feedback from the business sector on the procedures to be followed to register corporate representatives and obtain the digital signature card.
+The authorities have pushed by the requirement to register shareholders to September.
+That delay allows feedback from the business sector on the procedures to register corporate representatives and obtain the digital signature card.

 I will continue to monitor the implementation and post any follow-up articles as needed.